 IN PENITENTIARY LAW “PENITENTIAL JUSTICE”

-The Penitentiary Law Seedbed “PENITENTIAL JUSTICE” is conceived as a space for study and in-depth analysis of penitentiary systems and the principles that govern the treatment and rehabilitation of people deprived of liberty.
-In a context where humanity, social reintegration and respect for human rights are fundamental, this hotbed stands as a place to critically explore the penitentiary regulatory framework, examine practical cases and debate contemporary challenges in this specific area.
+The Seedbed in Penitentiary Law “PENITENTIARY JUSTICE” It is conceived as a space for in-depth study and analysis of prison systems and the principles that govern the treatment and rehabilitation of prisoners.
+In a context where humanity, social reintegration, and respect for human rights are fundamental, this training center stands as a place to critically explore the prison regulatory framework, examine practical cases, and debate contemporary challenges in this specific area.

-Made up of students and professionals interested in the legal-penitentiary field, the purpose of the seedbed is to contribute to the development of penitentiary law, train competent future jurists and promote an efficient penitentiary system that respects human rights.
+Comprised of students interested in the field of penitentiary law, the program aims to contribute to the development of penitentiary law, train competent future jurists, and promote an efficient penitentiary system that respects human rights.

-In the Penitentiary Law Seedbed “PENITENTIAL JUSTICE”, fundamental topics such as the rights of prisoners, conditions of detention, rehabilitation and reintegration programs, and new trends in prison administration will be addressed.
-Through the analysis of real cases and debates on jurisprudence, we will seek to understand the penitentiary reality in a comprehensive manner, considering both the needs of the inmates and the challenges of the penitentiary system.
+In the Seedbed of Penitentiary Law “PENITENTIARY JUSTICE”Key topics will be addressed, such as inmate rights, prison conditions, rehabilitation and reintegration programs, and new trends in prison administration.
+Through the analysis of real cases and debates on jurisprudence, the program will seek to gain a comprehensive understanding of the prison situation, considering both the needs of inmates and the challenges facing the prison system.

 IN PENITENTIARY LAW “PENITENTIAL JUSTICE”